fossbarrow/ultimate-seo-checklist/SEO-Tools/Googlebot.md

 Googlebot is a web crawler (a.k.a., robot or spider) that scrapes data from webpages.

 Googlebot is just one of many web crawlers.
-Every search engine has their own branded spider.
+Every search engine has its own branded spider.
 In the SEO world, we refer to these branded bot names as “user agents.”

 We will get into user agents later, but for now, just understand that we’re referring to user agents as a specific web crawling bot.
 Some of the most common user agents include: